 I used an old medicine bottle that I wrapped up in foil as the solar water heater.
 I put some tape on it, and wrote JMWP on the side, John Muir Water and Power.
-The school’s tag line is “We’re Muiraculous!”, and lately I’ve been putting Muiraculous as an easter egg on art work I’ve been doing for the PTA.
+The school’s tagline is “We’re Muiraculous!”, and lately, I’ve been putting Muiraculous as an easter egg on the artwork I’ve been doing for the PTA.
 I included it here as well.

 Spane donated one side of his Thomas railroad track bridge, and his Thomas train that he got for Christmas.
 Trains use a lot less energy proportionately than any other kind of transportation.
 Both the train and the bridge are only on loan, Spane likes playing with those pieces.

 The diorama was completed with a foam bee and foam bird suspended by florists’ wire.
 I put green wrapping paper on the sides and top of the box to cover its original purpose, and well, to make it Green.